惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The encyclical comes a few days after President Donald Trump delayed signing his executive order on AI, which would have given the government oversight over new models before they are released, reportedly on the urging of VC investor and former White House AI czar David Sacks.

-Pope Leo called for AI to be guided by “clear criteria and effective oversight” grounded in participation from communities that will be affected by it.
-More concretely, Leo called for an end to the AI arms race “for ever more powerful algorithms and larger datasets” that companies and countries believe will “secure geopolitical or commercial dominance.”
+Pope Leo called for AI to be guided by “clear criteria and effective oversight” rooted in participation from communities that will be affected by it.
+More concretely, Leo called for an end to the AI arms race — the push to build “ever more powerful algorithms and larger datasets” that companies and countries believe will “secure geopolitical or commercial dominance.”

 “To disarm means discrediting the assumption that technical power automatically confers the right to govern,” he wrote.

 Again, these dynamics predate AI.
-Pope Leo XIII’s 1891 Rerum Novarum addressed the same concentration of power during the Industrial Revolution, but we needn’t look back that far.
-Elon Musk’s acquisition of Twitter and deployment of the platform to help elect Trump; the hundreds of millions flowing from tech elites into super PACs to block AI regulation — the kind of pattern that clearly inspired Leo XIV’s work.
+Pope Leo XIII’s 1891 “Rerum Novarum” addressed the same concentration of power during the Industrial Revolution, but we needn’t look back that far.
+Consider Elon Musk’s acquisition of Twitter and his deployment of the platform to help elect Trump, or the hundreds of millions flowing from tech elites into super PACs to block AI regulation — patterns that clearly inspired Leo XIV’s work.

-The pope comes to the same conclusion that many have arrived at: the surreal power and capabilities of today’s AI raise the stakes enormously.
+The pope arrives at a conclusion many have already reached: The surreal power and capabilities of today’s AI raise the stakes enormously.

 Notre Dame Law School professor Paolo Carozza, a member of the Pontifical Academy of Social Sciences and chair of the Meta Oversight Board, told TechCrunch that AI-driven misinformation and deepfakes have “corroded our capacity to recognize what’s true and what’s not true, and that really has consequences for democratic politics.”
 The tech industry’s practice of “harvesting and manipulating” human data, he added, poses “fundamental challenges to cognitive freedom.”